Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ![ADT Explorer](./images/adt-explorer.png)

+### Challenge: ADT Modeling

+To meet the goal stated at the beginning of this lab, our digital twin will need models and instances of Roasting and Molding.

+After this lab is complete, try and add the other twin models and instances and relationships.

+- ProductionStepMoulding.json
+- ProductionStepFanning.json

 ## Setup Function to Ingest Events from IoT Hub

 We can ingest data into Azure Digital Twins through external compute resources, such as an Azure Function, that receives the data and uses the Digital Twins SDK to set properties.